 I’m not asking you to stop complaining, I’m just passing along an observation.
 Until I shared my journey of infertility, I didn’t realize how many women also secretly struggled.
 And I had no idea how many families experienced life in the Nicu until I found my family in the midst of that journey.
 Go ahead and complain, pregnancy is one of the most challenging things you’ll go through in life.
 But, as you stare at your swollen feet and clench your chest with heartburn, please think of your friends and social media acquaintances.
 While they may not put it out there in public, you may be surprised at how many of them are praying for the chance to have healthy children.

-A version of this was published on: Her View From Home
+A version of this was originally published on StaceySkrysak.com and Her View From Home.